The Best Guide to Property and

 Can You Sell Property and Casualty Insurance Without a License?

 No. It’s illegal to sell insurance without a license.
-To sell insurance, an individual must have a license and approval by the state insurance board.
+To sell insurance, an individual must have a license and approval of the state insurance board.

 3 Simple Ways to Leverage Networking to Generate Leads for Insurance in 2021